stephenliu1944/easytool-http/README.md

 prepare(options)

 /**
- * @desc rewrite baseURL like 'http://www.beancharts.com' to '/proxy/www.beancharts.com' for proxy matching
+ * @desc rewrite baseURL like 'http://www.beancharts.com' to '/www.beancharts.com' for proxy matching
- * @param {string} prefix prefix path of proxy, default to /proxy */ helpers.proxyHost(prefix)
+ * @param {string} prefix default prefix path of proxy, when baseURL is null to use, default is '' */ helpers.proxyHost(prefix)